-Colección SOLO launches its new exhibition, Still Human , an invitation to reflect on our capacity to relate to what’s new.
+Colección SOLO has extended Still Human until 31st July 2021.
 David Altmejd, Mario Klingemann, Tomoo Gokita, Neo Rauch, Nina Saunders, Nam June Paik, Evru/Zush and Miriam Cahn feature in this dialogue on how we create, observe and interact with new developments.

 Still Human brings together over 40 contemporary artists and almost 100 works from Colección SOLO’s holdings and guest artists.
 It takes a multidisciplinary approach, featuring painting, sculpture, sound art and artificial intelligence.